CollaboRateMgmt/CollaboRate/README.md

 Some activities are not crowdsourced under the CollaboRate process.
 This is because they may need a lot of knowledge, coordination or trust.
 It is difficult to find a way to make the crowd reliably perform these activities.
 Moreover some of these activities may be difficult to measure accurately.
 So it is difficult to reward the crowd with accuracy for these activities.

 The following activities are not crowdsourced under the CollaboRate process:
+- requirements conversion to text
-- requirement validation and initial work breakdown needed to start the crowdsourcing process
+- initial work breakdown needed to start the crowdsourcing process
+- design sanity review of work breakdown
 - validation that the use cases created by the crowd, cover the requirements
-- initial manual testing to determine correctness of the regression test automation
+- one-time manual testing to determine correctness of the regression test automation
+- debugging, unless [debugfunding](https://github.com/sohrabsaran/CollaboRate/wiki/Debugfunding) concept is used
-- debugging and raising defects
+- raising defects, or in some cases, approving defects raised by the crowd
 - look and feel, UI design
 - pseudocode to code conversion
-- code modularization
+- keep the codebase as small as possible, by code reuse
-- opportunities for reusing third-party code
+- find opportunities to reuse third-party code

-Yet in the CollaboRate process, the non-crowdsourced activities are done in a very different way.
+Yet in the CollaboRate process, non-crowdsourced activities are done in a different way.
 This provides additional benefits, such as work measurement and division of labor.
 It also makes it easy to find ways to automate these activities.

-As this project progresses, we expect to devise further processes and/or develop further tools, to address the above-mentioned activities, such that they are either crowdsourced or automated to a large extent.
+As this project progresses, we will devise further processes and/or develop further tools, to address the above-mentioned activities.
+We will crowdsource or automate these activities to a large extent.
+Much of the further automation may depend on tools that perform analysis on the work breakdown and also on the codebase, to provide validation warnings and even auto-corrections.

 [Back To Contents](#contents)